ianrenton/ianrenton.com/_posts/2015-05-05-another-decade-older.markdown

 Time flies when you're having fun.
 And somehow, without really realising it, I turned thirty years old.

 I'd say I've come far from where I began &mdash; but though I've been a way, I came back, and now I'm not so very far away after all.
-I live in the same town; have the same comfortable life; have a son who for all the world looked at age one just like I did.
+I live in the same town; have the same comfortable life; have a child who for all the world looked at age one just like I did.

 ![Me, age zero](/blog/2015/age0.jpg){: .center}